Professors Cetlin, Krehbiel, Neuman de Vegvar, Nilan

-Qualified students seeking either the B.F.A. or the B.A. degree in fine arts are encouraged to participate in one or more of the University honors programs.
-Students should refer to the Honors chapter of this Catalog and consult with their academic advisors as to how best to include these opportunities in their programs.
+Qualified students seeking either the B.F.A. or the B.A. degree in fine arts are encouraged to participate in one of the University honors programs or the Department’s graduating with distinction program.
+Students should refer to the Honors and Departmental Distinction chapter of this Catalog and consult with their academic advisors as to how best to include these opportunities in their programs.

 The department faculty recommends that students in the department consider participation in the GLCA Arts Program in New York (see Off-Campus Study Programs ).

 These introductory-level courses are intended to meet the needs of the major and non-major alike and serve as prerequisites for upper-level art history and studio courses.
 Any of these courses also fulfills the GROUP IV DISTRIBUTION REQUIREMENT for the non-major.